Data filtering for Aurora zero-ETL integrations with Amazon Redshift - Amazon Aurora

 Important

-If you add a filter after creating an integration, then Aurora reevaluates the filter as if it always existed.
-It removes any data that is currently in the target Amazon Redshift data warehouse that doesn't match the new filtering criteria.
-This action causes all affected tables to resynchronize.
+If you add a filter after you create an integration, Aurora treats it as if it always existed.
+It removes any data in the target Amazon Redshift data warehouse that doesn’t match the new filtering criteria and resynchronizes all affected tables.

 To add data filters to a zero-ETL integration